wellcomecollection/platform/miro_preprocessor/README.md

 A lambda which is triggered by an S3 upload of a new Miro xml dump.

+The default location monitored is the miro data bucket at `/source/*.xml`.

 This lambda starts the xml_to_json_converter task and hands it the correct command.